-As such, the 2021 Mazda CX-30 earns an overall rating of 6.0 here, for its better than average performance, comfort, and quality, and a big boost for cohesive styling and details that help make it feel like an effort from a premium brand.
+As such, the 2021 Mazda CX-30 earns a TCC Rating of 6.0 out of 10, for its better than average performance, comfort, and quality, and a big boost for cohesive styling and details that help make it feel like an effort from a premium brand.
 (Read more about how we rate cars.)

 What's new for the 2021 Mazda CX-30?

-For the 2021 model year, the big news is the addition of a new CX-30 2.5 Turbo model, set to arrive at the end of 2020.
+For the 2021 model year, the big news is the addition of a new CX-30 2.5 Turbo model.
+It uses the same 2.5-liter turbo-4 found in the Mazda 3 Turbo that adds a new performance dimension to the CX-30.
 Models with the non-turbo engine have been rebadged the CX-30 2.5 S, while all Turbo versions come with all-wheel drive.
 Otherwise, Apple CarPlay and Android Auto capability are now included, and the 8.8-inch infotainment screen comes standard on the entire model lineup, including a three-year trial to connected services and six months of car-based wi-fi.

 Although mechanically related to the latest Mazda 3 sedan and hatchback, the CX-30 takes virtually everything we’re not so fond about in the 3 hatchback and fixes it—and we see no reason why it won’t be much more popular.
 The CX-30 is a nicely proportioned tall hatchback, with a roofline that bows gracefully enough toward the rear as the greenhouse tapers inward.
 The stance is a little taller than low-set passenger cars like the Mazda 3, and so is its ground clearance of about 8.0 inches.